ARIZONA BILTMORE GOLF CLUB Adobe Course (602-955-9655)

 designed to make golfers think their way about the course.
 The original layout was the brainchild of William Wrigley Jr. (of Wrigley gum fame).
 William P (Billy) Bell - designer of the

 Riviera and Bel-Air Country Clubs in California, was brought in to create the Adobe Course.
 The parkland design is a unique feature in Arizona, and this course is considered to be

 one of only 3 truly classic courses left in the state.

-from the back tees.
+112 for men and 120 for women.
 The Adobe plays to a par 71, with water hazards in play on 3 holes.
-There are 36 sand traps in play near the landing zones on the fairways or greenside.
+There are 36 sand traps in play near the landing zones on the fairways or

 To score well here, golfers will have to think their way about the course, while planning to stay away from the plentiful fairway and greenside bunkers.
 Decisions to drive the